Skip to content

 Event ID 4720 explained: detecting rogue account creation in AD

-4720 fires every time a user account is created — locally or in AD.
-Read it with 4722/4724/4732 and you spot persistence and lateral-movement accounts within minutes.
+4720 fires every time a user account is created, local or domain.
+Read it with 4722, 4724, and 4732 and you catch persistence and lateral-movement accounts within minutes.

 Published 6 {n} min read

-Event ID 4720 — "A user account was created" — is written to the Security channel every time a new user account is provisioned.
-On a domain controller it fires for every new AD user; on a workstation or member server it fires for every new local account.
+Event ID 4720, "A user account was created", lands on the Security channel every time a new user is provisioned.
+On a domain controller it fires for every new AD user.
+On a workstation or member server it fires for every new local account.
 In a mature shop, 4720 traffic is overwhelmingly HR-driven and predictable.
-That predictability is what makes it useful: an attacker creating a backdoor account stands out exactly because the legitimate traffic is so regular.
+That predictability is what makes it useful.
+An attacker creating a backdoor account stands out exactly because the legitimate traffic is so regular.

 Where it fires